-During the filler fight between Buuhan and Vegetto prior to going super saiyan.
+During the filler fight between Buu and Vegetto before the latter goes Super Saiyan.
 Buu creates a giant energy sphere in an attempt to destroy the Earth but before tossing it.
-He states that every time he has destroyed a planet, he was taken a piece of the plant's energy and the energy sphere he has made to kill Vegetto is the collective energy of all the planets he has destroyed.
-If the filler is to be considered canon, then buu's rampage across the universe would made him truly invincible and considering that he can distorted reality, would make him a god capable of killing all reality.
+He states that every time he has destroyed a planet, he was taken a piece of that planet's energy and the energy sphere he has made to kill Vegetto is the collective energy of all the planets he has destroyed.
+If the filler is to be considered canon, then Buu's rampage across the universe would make him truly invincible and considering that he can distort reality, would make him a god capable of killing all reality.

-And if this is true.
-Then when Super Buu regressed into Kid Buu and destroyed Earth, then doing so just made him stronger before he fought Goku.
+And if this is true, when Super Buu regressed into Kid Buu and destroyed Earth, then doing so just made him stronger before he fought Goku.
 The worst part; Earth's destruction was inevitable because 1) Goku would need time to transform into SS 3 which he was lucky to do while fighting someone like Kid Buu.
-2) the earth would not be able to handle the power output generated by them fighting there.
+2) the Earth would not be able to handle the power output generated by them fighting there.

-Given what we now know about Saiyan zenkais it's entirely possible that the ultra divine water really was just poison.
+Given what we now know about the Saiyan's zenkai ability it's entirely possible that the ultra divine water really was just poison.

 During the Androids Saga, Trunks briefly flashes back to a moment in his future, in which the Androids bust into a safety bunker armed with guns and presumably massacre several people.
 There was always one thing that bothered this troper: why were the almighty Androids just using guns?
 They could blow up entire city blocks with ki blasts, so what on earth do they need comparatively pitiful human weapons for?
 And then you stop and think about the nature of Trunk's Androids, and it makes all makes horrible sense: They were all for making the annihilation of all humans a game.
-They were probably using guns so they'd have an exist to kill one-by-one, making the game more challenging and much longer.
+They were probably using guns to make the game more challenging and much longer.